brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 # Acknowledgments

 Thanks to Victor Zverovich for `{fmt}`, explanation of Unicode, and numerous design discussions.
 Thanks to Peter Dimov for design feedback.
 Thanks to Tim Song for invaluable help on the design and wording.
+Thanks to Tom Honermann, Corentin Jabot, Jens Maurer, Hubert Tong, and Victor for dictating the string escaping wording.

 ---
 references: